- Arts and Design»

 These hands are definitely a decorator's dream.
 To make this elegant and unique arrangement, go to Martha Stewart.

-You'll find a very nice, step-by-step tutorial on how to make these beautiful candles by visiting the kveller site.
+You'll find a very nice, step-by-step tutorial on how to make these plaster leaf castings by visiting the Handmadeology site.

 25. Faux Cement Candlesticks